AlexanderKosik/kickstart_python/exercises/bonus/cellular_automation.md

     # copy the current_population for our new population
     new_population = copy.deepcopy(current_population)

-    # let's iterate over the current_population (without the outer left and outer right edge)
+    # let's iterate over the current_population
+    # (without the outer left and outer right edge)
     for index, _ in enumerate(current_population[1:-1], start=1):
         # use a slice to get adjacent cells
         start_index = index - 1

-        end_index = index + 2 # Why do we use index + 2?
-Experiment with list slicing if you are unsure
+        # Why do we use index + 2?
+        # Experiment with list slicing if you are unsure
+        end_index = index + 2
         cell_slice = current_population[start_index:end_index]

-        # convert the cell slive to a string.
-(We have already done, so scroll up if unsure)
+        # convert the cell slice to a string.
+(We have already done this,
+        # scroll up if unsure how to do this)
         # Attention: Do not convert to the output format here!
         pattern = ...